Anger Management for Parents: Rebuilding Connection at Home

 • What did anger look like in my family growing up?

-• How was conflict repaired—or avoided?
+• How was conflict handled — or avoided?

 Awareness creates space for choice.